equalitie/Caislean/doc/intro.md

 ## Target system

-The target system onto which you will be applying the recipes is probably a dedicated or virtual remote server.

 Only Debian 7 (Wheezy) is supported at the moment.
 SSH access and access to `root` privileges are necessary.